Five Aspects of a Farm-Style Kitchen

 On the walls, consider pastoral artwork, while countertops and end tables look great with well-placed antique farm implements.

 Most designers agree that white painted cabinets are ideal for creating a genuine farm-style kitchen vibe.
 But any neutral color, like cream, beige and gray, all work well.
-And you can take the design one step further by incorporating antique features like fluted corners and heavy molding into your room design.

 Another nice farm-style touch is to include a glass front and open shelving into one or more of your cabinets.
 Glass fronts never get old, and they’re a reminder that in the old days, glass cabinets were considered a luxury.